Hot Cars 'Cooking' More Kids and Pets

 Laws to Help

-As of August 2015, 19 states have passed legislation allowing strangers to break a car window if they believe the situation threatens the child’s well-being.
+Still as of April 2018, just 19 states have passed legislation allowing strangers to break a car window if they believe the situation threatens the child’s well-being.

 Some states, but not all have passed legislation allowing strangers to break a car window if a pet locked inside is clearly in distress.
 Check here to find your state's animals-in-hot-car laws: